 🇬🇧United KingdomBoth — PRINCE2 firstPRINCE2 is mandatory or strongly preferred for public sector, NHS, MOD and government contracts.
 PMP adds significant value in private sector and consultancy.
 Senior PMs should hold both.

-🇮🇪IrelandPMP edgeStrong tech sector (Google, Meta, Pfizer) means PMP is more widely valued.
+🇮🇪IrelandPMP edgeStrong tech sector presence (Google, Meta, Pfizer) means PMP is more widely valued.
 PRINCE2 recognised in financial services and public sector roles.

 🇶🇦QatarPMPPMP is dominant in Qatar's infrastructure, energy and construction sectors.
-PRINCE2 recognised but less frequently listed in job requirements.
+PRINCE2 is recognised but less frequently listed in job requirements.

-🇮🇳IndiaPMPPMP is overwhelmingly the dominant PM certification in India — particularly in IT services, consulting and multinational firms.
+🇮🇳IndiaPMPPMP is overwhelmingly the dominant PM certification in India.
+Particularly in IT services, consulting and multinational firms.
 PRINCE2 has limited recognition except in UK-headquartered organisations.

-🇦🇺AustraliaBoth valuedStrong PRINCE2 tradition from UK influence — widely used in government, defence and infrastructure.
+🇦🇺AustraliaBoth valuedStrong PRINCE2 tradition from UK influence.
+Widely used in government, defence and infrastructure.
 PMP equally valued in private sector.
 Both certifications appear regularly in Australian job postings.

-🇳🇿New ZealandBoth valuedSimilar to Australia — PRINCE2 in government and public sector, PMP in private sector and multinationals.
+🇳🇿New ZealandBoth valuedSimilar to Australia.
+PRINCE2 in government and public sector.
+PMP in private sector and multinationals.
 Both credentials have good recognition.

 🇸🇬SingaporePMPPMP is the primary standard in Singapore's financial services, technology and logistics sectors.
 PRINCE2 has some government and construction recognition but PMP leads clearly.